nzbgetcom/nzbget/docs/extensions/SCAN.md

 ```
 Scan extensions can delete processed file, rename it or move somewhere.
 After the calling of the extension the file will be
 either added to
-queue (if it was an nzb-file) or renamed by adding the extension `".processed"`.
+queue (if it was an nzb-file) or renamed by adding the extension `.processed`.

-> Files with extensions `".processed"`, `".queued"` and `".error"` are skipped during the directory scanning.
+> Files with extensions `.processed`, `.queued` and `.error` are skipped during the directory scanning.

-> Files with extension `".nzb_processed"` are not passed to scan-extension before adding to queue.
+> Files with extension `.nzb_processed` are not passed to scan-extension before adding to queue.
 This feature allows scan-extension
 to prevent the scanning of nzb-files extracted from archives, if they were already processed by the extension.

 > Files added via RPC calls in particular from web-interface are saved into incoming nzb-directory and then processed by the extension.